-Does this slowing-down, sort of sluggish behavior ever happen within your homeschooling?
-Maybe the kids aren’t responding the way they normally do or maybe you’re just having a difficult time getting back on track after a holiday break?
-Or possibly, the Winder blahs have set in.
+Does this slowing-down, sort-of-sluggish behavior ever happen within your homeschooling?
+Maybe the kids aren’t responding the way they normally do, or maybe you’re just having a difficult time getting back on track after a holiday break?
+Or perhaps you’re looking forward to winter break because the winter blahs have set in.
 If you live in an area where the weather doesn’t fluctuate a whole lot, maybe it’s a case of the same thing, different day, sort of routine.

-So, because we’re struggling a bit to find our groove again, I rolled up my creative homeschoolin-mom-sleeves, brewed myself a second pot of coffee, sat down with pen and paper and got to work.
-Finding way to INSPIRE my kids out of the homeschool blues actually ended up inspiring me as well.
+So because we’re struggling a bit to find our groove again, I rolled up my creative homeschoolin-mom-sleeves, brewed myself a second pot of coffee, sat down with pen and paper, and got to work.
+Finding ways to INSPIRE my kids out of the homeschool blues actually ended up inspiring me as well.
 Here is what I came up with and what’s working…